netgroup-polito/mdo2frog4/README.md

     POST /virt/get-config HTTP/1.1

-This command returns the current configuration in the format defined by the virtualzier library
+This command returns the current configuration in the format defined by the virtualizer library

 Deploy a new configuration